-Assessment will be by way of a legal environment test, a 72 hour assignment, and a Heads of Argument exercise.
+Assessment will be by way of a legal environment test, a 72 hour assignment, and a Moot Competition.
 There will be no exam at the end of the course, and hence no possibility of a supplementary exam in the event of a failure.